 So what exactly is PR counseling?

-Experts now say that counseling is the first step towards developing and implementing a long-term PR strategy that is very important for brands these days as one need to evaluate the client’s business objectives, target audiences and competition in the market.
-The PR professional should do a thorough research and also study these parameters that will help him or her develop the PR objectives and subsequently the PR strategy to work towards achieving them.
+Experts now say that counseling is the first step towards developing and implementing a long-term Public Relations strategy that is very important for brands these days as one need to evaluate the client’s business objectives, target audiences and competition in the market.
+The PR professional should do a thorough research and also study these parameters that will help him or her develop the Public Relations objectives and subsequently the PR strategy to work towards achieving them.
 PR counseling is considered to be a continuous process that helps assess different issues and opportunities that the client might face from time to time and suggest ways to deal with them and move forward.
-Counseling in this particular field also shows how PR professionals communicate with their clients.
+Counseling in this particular field also shows how Public Relations professionals communicate with their clients.
 Once the client accepts and treats the PR professional as its strategic partner, it will be more open to their counsel.

 What makes you an effective PR counselor?